MozillaSecurity/funfuzz/README.md

 **A:** compile_shell has been tested on:

-* Windows 10, 7 and Windows Server 2012 R2, with [MozillaBuild 2.2.0](https://wiki.mozilla.org/MozillaBuild).
-It should also work with MozillaBuild 3.0.
+* Windows 10 and 7, with [MozillaBuild 3.0](https://wiki.mozilla.org/MozillaBuild).
+It should also work with Windows Server 2012 R2.
-* Mac OS X 10.12
+* Mac OS X 10.13
 * Ubuntu 16.04 LTS and later
+  * Note: We may try to make this work on Ubuntu 14.04 LTS (via Travis)

 Fedora Linux has not been tested extensively and there may be a few bugs along the way.

-The following operating systems are old/less common and while they may still work, be prepared to **expect issues** along the way:
+The following operating systems are old or less common and while they may still work, be prepared to **expect issues** along the way:

 * Windows Vista / Windows 8 / Windows 8.1
-* Mac OS X 10.10 / 10.11
+* Mac OS X 10.10 through 10.12
-* Ubuntu Linux 14.04 LTS, 15.10 and prior
+* Ubuntu Linux 15.10 and prior (see note above about 14.04 LTS)
 * Ubuntu (and variants) on [ARM ODROID boards](http://www.hardkernel.com/main/main.php)

 Support for the following operating systems **have been removed**: